AdamJoesten/AdamJoesten/README.md

 # Hi, I'm Adam! 👋

 ## 🚀 About Me
-I'm a Full Stack Engineer with a passion for developing innovative software solutions.
-My journey in technology is driven by my curiosity and desire to solve complex problems.
+I'm a Full Stack Engineer with a passion for developing innovative software solutions and solving complex problems.

 Here's a bit more about what I'm currently up to: